Algomorph/cvcalib/README.md

 ###Calibration Tips
 Calibration experts: skip this section.

 The provided tiny calibration board will only work well for calibrating at short distances (within half a meter or so).
 I recommend a larger calibration board, with larger and more squares for greater distances.
 Any calibration board should be snugly mounted on a completely flat, unbending surface.
 During calibration, aim for variety of angles and positions (including depth) of the board within the image frame.
-Calibration of cameras with autofocus is not supported, since the algorithm assumes camera intrinsics (inculding focal distance) are static.
+Calibration of cameras with auto-focus is not supported, since the algorithm assumes camera intrinsics (including focal distance) are static.
 On such cameras, you have to find a way to fix the focus.
-Also, keep in mind, calibration process does not yield acutal focal length (look to your camera manufacturer for that information, as well as the actual metric size of the image sensor).
+Also, keep in mind, calibration process does not yield actual focal length (look to your camera manufacturer for that information, as well as the actual metric size of the image sensor).

 **Happy calibration!**